 I’ve written about buying travel insurance a lot.
-I’ve talked about how to find the right policy, discussed why World Nomads is my favorite company, and answered a few of the most common questions on the subject.
+I’ve talked about how to find the right policy, discussed why World Nomads is my favorite company, shared a list of the best travel insurance companies worth checking out, and answered a few of the most common questions on the subject.

 But while I’ve talked about the practical “how-to” part of getting insurance, I’ve never really focused on the why of travel insurance.

 Why should you buy travel insurance?

 What’s in it for you?

 Also, the potential not to go broke and the ability to get care when you need it.

 Many of us believe we’re invincible: we think we’ll never get sick on the road, robbed, or be involved in an accident.
 As someone tweeted to me “I’ve traveled extensively for more than a decade and never once ever *considered* buying travel insurance.
 Still no issues.”

 I also never thought I’d get knifed in Colombia